magnatronus/tvDemo/README.md

 ```

-Setting tvBaselURL to wherever the Node server is running.
+Setting tvBaseURL to wherever the Node server is running.